Are you looking for a cute Christmas craft for kids? Keep scrolling to learn how to make this printable Twas the Night Before Christmas craft!

 Twas the Night Before Christmas Coloring Sheet

-If you have younger kids who might not be ready for the full craft, this printable Christmas coloring sheet might be perfect!
+If you have younger kids who might not be ready for the full craft, this free printable Christmas coloring sheet might be perfect!
 It’s great to have them work on this while you help older kids with the other craft.
 Or it can keep them busy before dinner.

 How to Make This Printable Twas the Night Before Christmas Craft